There is an opportunity for international virtual training format, please contact Christopher Ng for more information.

-Gender mainstreaming is the process of assessing and taking into account the implications for men and women of any planned action including legislation, policies or programmes.
+Gender mainstreaming is the process of assessing and taking into account the implications for women and men of any planned action including legislation, policies or programmes.
 This programme will explore how gender mainstreaming strategies put gender issues at the centre of broad policy and programme decisions, institutional structures and resource allocation.

 The programme will be interactive and participants will have the opportunity to apply the learning to their policy areas, developing tools and plans to use in their work.

 Participants will leave with a good understanding of key concepts involved in gender mainstreaming.
 They will understand the processes involved the possible barriers and have considered how to apply gender mainstreaming in their work including developing an action plan.

 5 DAY COURSE